~/mager.co/tech $ cat article.md

 I wanted a local model I could use on a plane.

-The shape is intentionally boring:
+The architecture is intentionally boring:

 Go Bubble Tea TUI